 - 1/2 tsp Black Pepper Powder

 Roast the Makhane in ghee until they are crispy and crunchy.

 Remove from pan and keep aside.

-Heat the remaining ghee in the pan and fry almonds and Cashew nuts until brown.
+Heat the remaining ghee in the pan and fry almonds, Cashew nuts and melon seeds until brown.

 Remove and keep aside.

 In the same ghee, roast the coconut and curry leaves.

 Store in an airtight container for up to 2 weeks.